yammer/tenacity/README.md

         <dependency>
             <groupId>com.yammer.tenacity</groupId>
             <artifactId>tenacity-core</artifactId>
-            <version>0.0.6</version>
+            <version>0.0.8</version>
         </dependency>

-2. Then make sure you add the bundle in your `Service`.

-        @Override
-        public void initialize(Bootstrap<Configuration> bootstrap) {
-            ...
-            bootstrap.addBundle(new TenacityBundle());
-            ...
-        }

-3. Enumerate your dependencies.
+2. Enumerate your dependencies.
 These will eventually be used as global identifiers in dashboards.
 We have found that it works best when you include the service and the external dependency at a minimum.
 Here is an example of `completie`'s dependencies.
 Note we also shave down some characters to save on space, again for UI purposes.